 Coordinate and evaluate the curricula and instructional programs and make appropriate recommendations for change and/or modification.

+Make regular presentations to the Board and Superintendent with pertinent district testing data.

 Insure that the curriculum is in line with Idaho State Curriculum Standards.

 Directly supervise and evaluate the work of personnel at direction of the Superintendent in regard to the implementation and development of district curriculum.